 Violin/Viola Lessons with Eli

-We are offering an amazing introductory Virtual rate!
-Get started today and pay only $119.00 for 4 lessons!
+Get started today and pay only $140.00 for 4 lessons!
 No enrollment fee!

 Eli’s musical journey began at the age of six in his hometown of San Diego, California.
 His ever-growing passion for music took him to the East Coast where he completed both his bachelors and masters degrees in violin performance at Shenandoah Conservatory, studying under renowned violinist Akemi Takayama.
 His studies have taken him across the country and internationally to countries such as Spain and Argentina.
 In Jamaica, he studied pedagogy with master teacher Steven Woodham, a pupil of Zakhar Bron, Europe’s leading violin teacher.
 He was a featured soloist with the Charles Washington Symphony Orchestra, performing the virtuosic showpiece Zigeunerweisen.
 In 2014, he was a prizewinner in the Virginia Music Teachers Association concerto competition, and winner of the Bach-Handel competition at Shenandoah Conservatory.